khurramjaved96/atari-prediction-benchmark/README.md

 # Arcade prediction benchmark
-For evaluating policy evaluation on Atari.
+For benchmark policy evaluation on Atari.
 The policies are taken from pre-trained rainbow DQN agent from the Chiner RL model zoo [1].

 A small test policy for Pong with sample code is available in test.py.
 The full policies for all environments can be downloaded from [Google drive link](https://drive.google.com/file/d/1zOWay0-9rGrmJMa9vP4qEwTjd-kziDTu/view?usp=sharing).
 Each environment contains over 100 million steps of interaction.